 University Park, College of Engineering (I E)

-PROFESSOR PAUL M. GRIFFIN, Head, Harold and Inge Marcus Department of Industrial and Manufacturing Engineering
+PROFESSOR JANIS TERPENNY, Head, Harold and Inge Marcus Department of Industrial and Manufacturing Engineering

 The undergraduate program in industrial engineering, being the first established in the world, has a long tradition of providing a strong, technical, hands-on education in design, control, and operation of manufacturing processes and systems.
 The curriculum provides a broad-based education in manufacturing, operations research and ergonomics through a base of mathematics, physical and engineering sciences, and laboratory and industrial experiences.
 It builds a strong foundation for the development of a professionally competent and versatile industrial engineer, able to function in a traditional manufacturing environment as well as in a much broader economy, including careers in financial services, communication, information technology, transportation, health care, consulting, or academia.